I will be going back and forth from the adult mind and the child’s mind on this one. . .

 No one wants to believe they are stupid.
 Not for believing in something so pure or harmless.
 And somehow, it seems there’s always someone who looks to burst the bubbles.
 There’s always someone who lingers for no other reason than to shoot down ideas and laugh or humiliate people for having a dream.

-There was a time that I recall that I was in-between groups of friends.
+There was a time that I recall finding myself in-between groups of friends.
 I was dealing with different bouts of shame and bullying.
-I was young and learning about the different stages of popularity.
+I was young and learning about the stages of popularity.

-The older of the two brothers looked at me with his head pulled back on his shoulders.
-His head pulled back as if to put distance between him and my comment.
+The older of the two brothers looked at me with his head pulled back on his shoulders as if to put distance between him and my comment.

 His eyebrows twisted with one raising up and the other moving downward.
 His lip even curled in a look of astonishment and he asked me, “You’re too old to play?”